Everything PR News

 The verdict

 Platforms operating at Meta's scale face cumulative regulatory weight that exceeds what any single event would predict.
-Whether ad-supported social platforms can operate inside contemporary privacy frameworks at sustainable economics is the question the next five years will answer.
+Whether ad-supported social platforms can operate inside contemporary privacy frameworks at sustainable economics is the question the next several years will answer.

 EPR Editorial Team